Tuesday, November 15, 2022

 Merchants may not need to charge sales tax when selling to customers outside the company's home state or country.
 For instance, retail websites may only need to charge sales tax in any state where the business has established a presence.

-Nexus refers to the connection between the locality and the business that determines whether it must charge tax.
+Nexus refers to the connection between the locality and the business determining whether it must charge tax.
 Even if the company doesn't own any property in a state, states may require payment if the merchant exceeds a threshold for revenue or the number of transactions.

 If the buyer did not need to pay a sales tax, his or her home jurisdiction might impose a use tax on anything consumed, used or distributed locally.
 This tax will equal the state and local sales taxes the purchaser would have paid if the transaction was made locally.
 The state puts the burden of reporting and payment entirely on the buyer.